 Keep your bandage and your wound clean and dry.
-Your surgeon will tell you when it is ok to change your address.
+Your surgeon will tell you when it is OK to change your dressing.
 Also change your dressing if it gets dirty or wet.

 You will likely see your surgeon in about 1 week.